MAHABHARATA: THE WAY OF LIFE

 Self-Dharma (Sva-Dharma) - is the accumulation of your Karmas, actions, values, tendencies, emotions that determine the course of life you would be venture on.

 As an individual, Arjuna is responsible for neglecting his other wives (excluding Subhadra and Draupadi), new-born son from these other wives, and leaving them in their father’s home post completion of marriage rituals.
 Arjuna considered marriage as an alliance strategy in the anticipated war.

 The non-execution of the responsibilities attached to these marriages, as a husband, father, son-in-law made him guilty of violating the codes of Social Dharma.
 Though it was Guru Drona’s decision to ask Eklavaya to offer his right thumb as Gurudakshina, Arjuna stood there as a mere spectator and not even tried to make an attempt to change his Guru’s mind.

 Bheema the man of vast size, enormous strength, gluttonous appetite, short-temper had a clean heart and simple attitude towards life.
 Though he was the perfect example of an angry young man, like a coconut he was loving, caring and sensitive from inside.

 Some of the good qualities that distinguished him from others were –

 Never to think of anyone as inferior - he respected all human beings and attended to anyone in need of help.

-Ghatotkacha the elderest child among Upapandavas received no royal attention, love or consideration like Abhimanyu or other sons but Bheema kept quiet.
+Ghatotkacha the eldest child among Upapandavas received no royal attention, love or consideration like Abhimanyu or other sons but Bheema kept quiet.

 To respect all human beings- he married Hidimba though she was a demoness because she loved him.
-Love matters for him!
+Love matters to him!